-If you are a more established entity, the natural progression is to create a stronger presence and that usually means investing in larger exhibit space and a custom designed exhibit that will be recognizable as your unique stamp to customers, partners, press and competitors alike.
+If you are a more established entity, the natural progression is to create a stronger presence, and that usually means investing in larger exhibit space and a custom designed exhibit that will be recognizable as your unique stamp to customers, partners, press, and competitors alike.
 Though you can do amazing things with rentals, doing custom structural design fitted to your brand always raises the level of awareness and gives your company even more credibility.

 When Renting May Be a Better Option

 Some people feel that they love the flexibility of rentals and the ability to try new things.
-If this is you, we still believe it’s a good idea to look at the cost-benefit so you know how to justify these decisions to investors, boards, CFO’s and executive teams.
+If this is you, we still believe it’s a good idea to look at the cost-benefit, so you know how to justify these decisions to investors, boards, CFO’s and executive teams.

-We think it’s safe to say that if you are in a startup or small-medium sized company and doing small 10×10 or 10×20 spaces for the duration of time until the company and booth size grows, you should look at renting modular exhibits or investing in a pop-up.
-We think it’s a good idea to experiment in the early stages of any company until you fully understand what you require and what works best; getting team feedback and gaining an understanding of what the most successful show strategy will be for your company.
+We think it’s safe to say that if you are in a startup or small-medium sized company and doing small 10×10 or 10×20 spaces for the duration of time until the company and booth size grow, you should look at renting modular exhibits or investing in a pop-up.
+We think it’s a good idea to experiment in the early stages of any company until you fully understand what you require and what works best, getting team feedback and gaining an understanding of what the most successful show strategy will be for your company.

 Another reason to rent is if you are always seeking to show off the newest trends hitting the shows.
 There have been a lot of changes in exhibit materials, especially in the last decade.
-It’s easy to see that trends move quickly in the trade show world and ancient legacy exhibits usually stick out like a sore thumb.
+It’s easy to see that trends move quickly in the trade show world, and ancient legacy exhibits usually stick out like a sore thumb.

-This brings us to the next point to consider when deciding to buy or rent, and that is how long might a booth investment last?
-We get this question a lot and our response is, it depends on the materials, wear and tear, and if there are light modifications or updates that can be made so the design still feels current year after year.
+This brings us to the next point to consider when deciding to buy or rent, and that is, how long might a booth investment last?
+We get this question a lot, and our response is, it depends on the materials, wear, and tear, and if there are light modifications or updates that can be made so the design still feels current year after year.
 We like to say a good general lifespan of a booth is 3 – 5 years.
-We’ve known companies that have huge custom booths for longer however with exhibit updates today, if a booth is older than five years, it’s likely quite heavy and takes more labor which means more cost.
+We’ve known companies that have huge custom booths for longer however, with exhibit updates today, if a booth is older than five years, it’s likely quite heavy and takes more labor, which means more cost.

-There really is much to consider and hopefully, this brief guide has helped to solidify your decision on whether or not it’s time to own an exhibit.
-If you’ve decided it’s time, we recommend you have this research and data on hand when discussing a new booth with your exhibit house, and justifying it to your executive team.
-If you would like to explore your new or rental exhibit needs, give us a shout at (contact link) and, good luck!
+There really is much to consider, and hopefully, this brief guide has helped to solidify your decision on whether or not it’s time to own an exhibit.
+If you’ve decided it’s time, we recommend you have this research and data on hand when discussing a new booth with your exhibit house and justifying it to your executive team.
+If you would like to explore your new or rental exhibit needs, give us a shout at (contact link), and good luck!

 About Art & Display